F33RNI/LlM-Api-Open/README.md

 ### 🔧 2.
 Configure LLM-API-Open

-1. Download `config.json` from this repo
+1. Download `configs` directory from this repo
-2. Open it in any editor and change the config of the modules you'll use
+2. Open `.json` files of modules you need in any editor and change it as you need
-3. Specify path to `config.json` with `-c path/to/config.json` argument
+3. Specify path to `configs` directory with `-c path/to/configs` argument

 ----------